PhaedrusTheGreek/transform_vis/README.md

 ## Support for Javascript

-By default, no unsafe HTML (such as `<style> tags`) will be allowed, as processed by Angular's [$sanitize](https://docs.angularjs.org/api/ngSanitize/service/$sanitize) , but Javascript processing can be achieved by acknowledging the client-side security risk in `kibana.yml` with `transform_vis.allow_unsafe: true`.
+By default, no unsafe HTML (such as `<style>` tags) will be allowed, as processed by Angular's [$sanitize](https://docs.angularjs.org/api/ngSanitize/service/$sanitize) , but Javascript processing can be achieved by acknowledging the client-side security risk in `kibana.yml` with `transform_vis.allow_unsafe: true`.
 When enabled, a "Javscript" box appears that allows you to create a special object that will be merged with the query's response object under the field name `meta`.

+`<script>` tags will not be evaluated.

 Any Javascript given will be executed by the web browser, however in order to be merged with the query response object for processing by Mustache, you must prepare an Object, enclosed by parentheses like this: